nglasl/silverstripe-misdirection/README.md

 ### Default Automated URL Handling

-This may be completely replaced, in which case legacy page URLs will no longer resolve based on version history.
+This may be completely replaced, in which case legacy URLs will no longer resolve based on version history.

 ```yaml
 MisdirectionRequestFilter:
   replace_default: true
 ```

 When a page is moved, the appropriate link mappings are automatically created (while maintaining integrity).
-This allows customisation around which legacy page URLs remain in the system.
+This allows full control over which legacy URLs remain in the system.

 ![replace-default](images/misdirection-replace-default.gif)

 #### Historical Link Mapping

-To ensure the current version history is carried across, the following task may be used to instantiate the appropriate link mappings.
-This is currently only supported by MySQL.
+To ensure the current version history is carried across, the following task may be used to instantiate any appropriate link mappings (this is currently only supported by MySQL).

 `/dev/tasks/MisdirectionHistoricalLinkMappingTask`